baxang/coupon-code/README.md

 [README-한국어][README-kr]

-CouponCode gem generates and validates coupon codes.
-Suitable for e-Commerce sites and businesses who want to issue coupons/vouchers to customers.
+[CouponCode gem][rubygems] generates and validates coupon codes that are suitable for e-commerce services and businesses.

-It is a Ruby implementation of [Grant][grant]'s [Algorithm::CouponCode][couponcode], so the characteristics and features of this gem is alike.
-Please read [the original documentation of Algorithm::CouponCode](http://search.cpan.org/dist/Algorithm-CouponCode/lib/Algorithm/CouponCode.pm) for details.
+It is a Ruby implementation of [Grant][grant]'s [Algorithm::CouponCode][couponcode].
+Please read [the original documentation of Algorithm::CouponCode](http://search.cpan.org/dist/Algorithm-CouponCode/lib/Algorithm/CouponCode.pm) for more details.

-However, please be aware that not all the nice and thoughtful functionality the original CPAN module has are implemented at the moment.
-Generating codes from a plaintext, auto-correct, and jQuery plugin are not included.
+Please be aware that some of the original CPAN module's features are not implemented yet.
+For example, generating codes by plaintext, auto correction, and jQuery plugin are missing in this gem.

 This gem is developed for https://stripes.co.kr